Ana Fernández / SEO

 • Sustainable traffic over time

-• Decreasing medium-term cost per acquisition
+• Decreasing cost per acquisition in the medium term

-• Positioning Of brand as authority
+• Brand positioning as an authority

 Limitations: